build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 ![put alt text here](images/image01.png)

-### Step 2: Configure an on-demand AWS Backup job of an Amazon DynamoDB table
+### Step 2: Configure an On-Demand AWS Backup Job of an Amazon DynamoDB Table

 **2.1 Configure the services used with AWS Backup**